rootcodelabs/classifier/README.md

 - To Initialize Open Search run `./deploy-opensearch.sh <URL> <AUTH> <Is Mock Allowed - Default false>`
 - To Use Opensearch locally run `./deploy-opensearch.sh http://localhost:9200 admin:admin true`

+### Running the Final Docker Environment

+This section explains how to run the Docker Compose file that starts the application.
+You have the option to run the application on either **CPU** or **GPU**, depending on your resources.
+Note that using a GPU will significantly speed up processing tasks such as model training and inference.

+1. **To Run with CPU:**
+   - Navigate to the root directory of the project.
+   - Run the following command to build and start the Docker containers:
+     ```bash
+     docker compose up --build -d
+     ```
+   - This will start all necessary containers for the classifier service on your CPU.

+2. **To Run with GPU:**
+   - Ensure that CUDA is installed and your system has GPU support.
+   - Navigate to the root directory of the project.
+   - Run the following command to start the service with GPU support:
+     ```bash
+     docker compose -f docker-compose.gpu.yml up --build -d
+     ```
+   - This command will start the `data-enrichment`, `model-trainer`, and `model-inference` containers to utilize the GPU.

+**Note:**
+- In some environments, you may need to use `docker-compose` instead of `docker compose`, depending on your installation and version of Docker.
+- Some containers, such as `tim`, `authentication-layer`, `dataset-enrichment`, and etc. may take longer to start and complete their initialization.
+The startup time will depend on your system’s processing power and internet connection speed.

+By following these steps, you will have a fully functional service ready for use either on your local machine or in a server environment.

 ## Ngrok setup for local testing
 To setup JIRA and Outlook integrations locally you need an https URL as a webhook.
 Since localhost by default http JIRA and Outlook APIs wouldn't be able to call your webhook endpoint if it's in localhost.
 You can overcome this by creating a ngrok tunnel to your localhost ports 3008 (JIRA Integration) and 8086 (Outlook Integration).
 And then provide the https URLs you receive from ngrok as webhook callback endpoints in JIRA and Outlook configurations